-Shelley Willcox, Director of the Boy Singers of Maine and Girl Singers of Maine, recently moved to Portland from Great Neck, New York, where she taught vocal music in the Great Neck Public Schools.
+Shelley Willcox, Director of the Portland Youth Chorus, recently moved to Portland from Great Neck, New York, where she taught vocal music in the Great Neck Public Schools.

 Her choirs have performed in schools, community events, and benefit concerts.
 In addition, she prepared her vocal students for their solo New York State School Music Association Festival adjudications and All-County choral performances.